Pastoral & Academic Care

 Financial Support for Studying

-There are no fees to study at The Holt sixth form.
+There are no fees to study at The Holt sixth form, however some subjects do require a residential field study trip.

 Students are able to access financial support for the costs of studying through a range of government grants and bursaries.
-Students may apply through the school for a Government Funded Bursary, which is awarded termly.
+Students may apply through the school for a means-tested government funded bursary, which is awarded annually and paid termly.

 Eligible students are also encouraged to investigate the following funding support available: Care to Learn and the Disabled Student Allowance.
 Further information can be found through the GOV.UK website.